As a DJ, you probably know how difficult it is to get the best DJ software.

 Ask yourself what features and functions you need from DJ software.
 Some subscription models include a lot of features you don’t need if you’re a beginner or someone who only DJ’s once in a while.
 Think about when and where you plan to DJ and how many times you will be DJing per year.

-While all of our picks here are great DJ software, Ableton Live is our pick for Best Overall DJ Software in 2021.
+While all of our picks here are great DJ software, Ableton Live is our pick for Best Overall DJ Software.

 Highly versatile, fun, and easy to learn, Ableton Live will give you the ability to make all kinds of remixes and tracks.
 Its warping feature is powerful and allows you to detect the beat of a track and lock it with your desired BPM.